Dynamical Structure of the Fields in the Light Cone Coordinates: Quantization procedure

 Let us see the effect of change in the constraint structure on the classical dynamics, as well as the quantization procedure of the system.
 Classicaly we want to know what happens to half of the degrees of freedom which are absent in the light cone coordinates.
 In conventional coordinates we need to solve $2n -l$ first order differential equations for the dynamical variables in phase space.
 However, in light cone coordinates we have $n-l/2$ constraints together with $n-l/2$ first order differential equations with respect to time.
 Hence, the total number of equations at hand are the same in both formalisms and the physical results are the same, as it should be.

 In fact, just the superficial features of the dynamical equations are different in two approaches; i.e. in conventional coordinates all $2n-l$ equations of motion include derivatives with respect to $x^0$, while in light cone coordinates $n-l/2$ constraints do not include derivatives with respect to $x^+$ and the remaining $n-l/2$ do include derivatives with respect to $x^+$.
-A little look at the structure of the light cone constraints in Eq. \eqref{cons} shows they include in fact, derivatives with respect to ordinary time $x^0$ upon the change of variables as $\partial_-=(\partial_0-\partial_3)/\sqrt{2} $.

 Our next desire is finding suitable basis for the variables of the reduced phase space in order to follow the dynamics of the system.
 Suppose we are able to find a suitable basis for the whole phase space of the system, in which imposing the constraints leads to omitting a number of redundant variables.
 Such a basis is recognized in the literature of constrained systems as the Darbeaux basis \cite{Henneaux}.
 Hence, in comparison with conventional coordinates, the additional light cone constraints lead to a smaller reduced phase space with $n-l/2$ dynamical ($x^+$ dependent) modes.
 Then we should solve the equations of motion to find the time dependence of physical modes in terms of $n-l/2$ independent Schr\"odinger modes (see Appendix A).